 Action to Take

-In case, you are suffering bubbles from your RV toilet due to piled up debris in your black water tank’s bottom.
+In case, you are suffering bubbles from your RV toilet due to piled-up debris in your black water tank’s bottom.
 Here are a few actions you can take to unclog the blockage.

-- Secondly, you can choose to pour a few pots of hot boiling water in the tank, let it sit there for a few hours.
+- Secondly, you can choose to pour a few pots of hot boiling water in the tank, and let it sit there for a few hours.
 Maybe, drive around to cause some commotion, and then drain the tank.

 Many RVers recommend and practice this remedy.